radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 However in most cases (e.g. when databases and/or Web Services are involved and volume is significant), a back-end caching mechanism is a requirement.
 A complete federated identity layer needs to offer different levels of cache with different cache refresh implementation strategies matching different use cases.

-There are essentially two forms of cache:
--	In-memory cache
+**RadiantOne Caching Options**

+RadiantOne offers different caching options to accommodate a variety of deployment needs.
+-	Memory Cache (Entry Cache and Query Cache).
--	Disk-based cache also called “persistent cache”
+-	Disk-based Persistent Cache

-Each of these caching mechanisms can be refreshed using different methods.

 Cache refresh strategies can be divided into two main categories:
 -	Polling the changes either periodically or based or an expiration of a “time-to-live“ value assigned to a cache entry
 -	Detecting the change events directly at the sources (triggers or other methods)

-RadiantOne offers different caching options to accommodate a variety of deployment needs.
--	Memory Cache (Entry Cache and Query Cache)

--	Persistent Cache

-The diagram below provides a general “rule of thumb” as to what type of cache to implement.

-* Low volatility during the life of the cache (the time to live).

-** Repetitive Queries – a query having exactly the same syntax (same user, same filter, same ACL).

-*** Low Volume – The size of the cache as measured by (Nb entries * entry size * 2.5) cannot exceed the amount of memory allocated for cache.

-For persistent cache, there is no limitation in terms of number of entries since everything is stored on disk.
-When fully indexed, the persistent cache provides performance levels comparable to the fastest “classic” LDAP directory.

 ### Memory Cache